EEN421/EEN421.github.io/_posts/Halloween 2024.md

 My daughter picked out a sweet halloween mask and I thought to myself... how can we elevate this?
 I've worked on a pair of Raspberry Pi powered 'eyeballs' in the past (great to stick inside a carved out pumpkin) and thought they would be cool in a mask.

 The pair of eyes I've previously setup were too bulky to fit inside a mask, so I bought a slimmed down Monster M4SK (board build in, less bulky) and a cheap Lithium Ion Cylindrical Battery (3.7v, 2200mAh).
 The results are awesome.
+Let's dig in...

+Lets start with the Raspberry pi build.
+I've posted a step-by-step guide to [setting up a headless raspberry pi](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/) using a [custom.toml file](https://github.com/EEN421/EEN421.github.io/blob/master/assets/Code/iothub/custom.toml), which replaces the [WPA_supplicant.conf file](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/wpa_supplicant.conf_) used previously and handles hostname, default account configuration, enables SSH, WLAN config, and Locale on Bookwork OS and later.
+HOWEVER... the [Animated Eyes Bonnet for Raspberry Pi](https://www.adafruit.com/product/3356) is not compatible with Bookworm so we have to use the older BullseyeOS.
+To keep things easy, I used the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) this time around.

+Setup

+&#128187; computer
+&#x1F511;

 <br/>
 <br/>

 # In this Post We Will:

-- &#128268; Register an Application in Entra ID
-- &#x1F512; Manage Application Permissions (Principle of Least Privilege)
-- &#x1F511; Configure Application Authentication & Authorization
+Part 1:
+- &#128190; Perform a Headless Raspberry Pi Setup (BullseyeOS).
+- &#128268; Connect our Hardware & Deploy our Software Eyes.
+- &#128064; Customize Eye shapes, colours, iris, sclera, etc.
+- &#127875; Light up a Pumpkin!

+Part 2:
-- &#128297; Build a powershell script to grab our token
+- &#128297; Customize our Monster M4SK.
-- &#128295; Build a powershell script to submit our custom IoC
-- &#128296; Run it!
+- &#128295; Extend the distance between the eyes.
+- &#128123; Spook the neighbour's kids!

 <br/>
 <br/>